FrostSource/HLACaptionReplacer/README.md

 3. If a valid caption source file (or files) is dragged onto the exe, the file(s) will be compiled and the output directory will be the same as the file(s).

-When compiling, the source files will be examined
+When compiling, the source files will be examined for any errors it can catch including duplicate tokens.
+It has simple error reporting to tell you the line number and position it thinks the error occured in the source file to help narrow it down.

 ## From the command line

+`HLACaptionCompiler.exe` accepts files, directories, short hand options prepended by a dash "`-s`", and long hand options predended by double dashes "`--settings`".
+Short hand options can also be chained together with a single dash "`-spv`"

 The following is an example of compiling an addon with `verbose` and `pause` settings:

     HLACaptionCompiler.exe -vp "C:\Program Files (x86)\Steam\steamapps\common\Half-Life Alyx\content\hlvr_addons\my_addon"

-# Settings
+## Command line settings/options

 If executing the program from the command line you can specify some arguments to alter its behavior.
 A settings file can also be generated for those who don't like to use the command line.